xxiled-plastic-cat/app-service-quickstart-docker-images/drupal-nginx-fpm/0.51/README.md

 >Note: We create a database "azurelocaldb" when using local mysql.
 Hence use this name when setting up the app.

 4. Browse http://[website]/phpmyadmin

+### Using the fluentd plugin for Azure Log Analytics

+OMS Log Analytics can be used to conveniently centralize logs across all container instances.
+This image includes a default configuration for fluentd that will capture the nginx access and error logs.

+To use the default configuration, just add the following App Settings to your Web App:

+  * OMSWORKSPACE_ID=my_oms_workspace_id
+  * OMSWORKSPACE_PRIMARY_KEY=my_oms_workspace_primary_key

+When the environment variable `APPSETTING_OMSWORKSPACE_ID` is detected, entrypoint.sh will add the default fluentd configuration to the services managed by supervisord.

 # How to turn on Xdebug to profile the app
 1. By default Xdebug is turned off as turning it on impacts performance.